Kinto/kinto/docs/overview.rst

 It can send a notification to clients using `WebSockets <https://en.wikipedia.org/wiki/WebSocket>`_ or fill a queue of messages in `Redis <http://redis.io/>`_ or execute any custom code of your choice, like for sending emails or pinging a third-party.
+For example, at Mozilla, Push notifications are sent to millions of clients using `kinto-megaphone <https://github.com/Kinto/kinto-megaphone>`_.

 See :ref:`our tutorials <tutorials>` for more in-depth information on these topics.